vdaburon/blog_http_simple_table_server/doc/US/README_US.md

 # JMeter Plugin Http Simple Table Server (STS) in depth

-# From the need to the creation of the STS plugin
+# The need to the creation of the STS plugin

 ## From a web application in Tomcat
 The idea of having a server to manage the dataset was born during the performance tests of the income tax declaration application of the French Ministry of Public Finance in 2012.<br/>